Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     *Prefix: "Wrathful"*

-    The life of a Berserker is often short, but a fighter without regard for their own safety is the most dangerous of all.
+    The life of a Berserker is often short, but a fighter with reckless abandon is the most dangerous of all.
 The Berserker's brutal advance taxes the body and soul.

   .. tab-item:: Rank 1

     | **Adrenaline Rush**
-    | When you are at 4-5 Vitality, you gain 1 DR. When at 3 Vitality or below, or when at Death's Door, you gain 2 DR.
+    | While you are at 3-5 Vitality, you have +1 DR. While at 1-2 Vitality or Death's Door, you have +2 DR. This DR applies against environmental and magical damage, but otherwise does not stack with DR from armor.

     | **Burnout**
     | When making an attack, parrying, or dodging, you may dedicate Vitality in place of Stamina, as long as at least 1 Stamina has already been dedicated to the action.